Muradhanki/SkyPalette/README.md

+## SkyPalette

+SkyPallet is a application built using React and Node.js, designed to help users plan their ideal travel activities based on their preferences.
+With SkyPallet, users can select their desired date, destination and activity type to generate the perfect itinerary for their trip.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.